ITHACA-FV/ITHACA-FV/tutorials/CFD/03steadyNS/README.md

 computing used by OpenFOAM is known as domain decomposition.

-First, the domain is decomposed as indicated in the directory *system/decomposeParDict*
+First, the domain is decomposed as indicated in the directory *system/decomposeParDict*, with the command

     decomposePar

+In the parallel run also the lift field needs to be split with

+    decomposePar -time 0,1

-then the offline solve is performed in parallel, evaluating the modes and the reduced matrices on the whole domain
+Then, the offline solve is performed in parallel, evaluating the modes and the reduced matrices on the whole domain

-    mpirun -np 4 03steadyNS -parallel -offline
+    mpirun -np 4 -quiet 03steadyNS -parallel -stage offline

 The online stage is performed analogously

-    mpirun -np 4 03steadyNS -parallel -online
+    mpirun -np 4 -quiet 03steadyNS -parallel -stage online

+In the case of OF1812 the parallel run is not supported.